Super Rugby: Look who's back - All Blacks hooker Dane Coles set for return

-All Blacks hooker Dane Coles' long wait on the sidelines with his latest injury appears to be over; he has been named to start for his Wellington club Poneke tomorrow.
+All Blacks hooker Dane Coles' long and frustrating wait on the sidelines with his latest injury is nearly over; he has been named to start for his Wellington club Poneke tomorrow.

-Dogged by several issues over the last few years, including concussion and Achilles and knee problems, Coles has been unavailable for the Hurricanes since mid-March due to a calf injury.
+Dogged by several issues over the last few years, including concussion, Achilles and knee problems, Coles has been unavailable for the Hurricanes since mid-March due to a calf injury.

+In a twist, his main All Black rival Codie Taylor is set to miss the next four weeks for the Crusaders – the rest of the regular season - due to a broken finger.

+Coles' return will please All Blacks coach Steve Hansen as well as Hurricanes coach John Plumtree, whose team have a bye this weekend, because Coles' quality and experience will be crucial for the Hurricanes in the playoffs and the All Blacks in Japan, in particular.

-The Hurricanes are guaranteed to stay in fourth place on the table and New Zealand's second best team this weekend despite their bye.
-A graduated return to the top level via a club game probably suits the 32-year-old Coles, who has played 60 tests.
+Despite their week off, the Hurricanes are guaranteed to stay in fourth place on the Super Rugby table and the second best team in the New Zealand conference behind the Crusaders this weekend.

+A graduated return to the top level via a club game mostly out of the public eye probably suits the 32-year-old Coles, who has played 60 tests, but has endured some terrible misfortune in terms of injuries.
+In 2017, he feared for his career because of concussion symptoms which meant he couldn't attend matches due to the crowd noise let alone play in them.

 "I'm putting absolutely no pressure on Colesy, and I don't want him putting pressure on himself," Plumtree said.